spring-attic/spring-hadoop/samples/wordcount/readme.txt

 This directory contains the source files.
 For building, JDK 1.6+ are required

-To build the sample, use the following command:
+a) To build and run the sample as a JUnit test, use the following command:

 *nix/BSD OS:
-# ../../gradlew
+$ ../../gradlew

 Windows OS:
-# ..\..\gradlew
+$ ..\..\gradlew

 If you have Gradle installed and available in your classpath, you can simply type:
-# gradle
+$ gradle

+The rest of the document refers to only the *nix/BSD OS style command line

+b) To build and run the sample as a standalone Java application:

+$ ../../gradlew installApp
+$ ./build/install/wordcount/bin/wordcount classpath:/launch-context.xml job1

+4. Importing sample code to eclipse

+run the command

+$ ../../gradlew eclipse

+This will generate an eclipse .profile file that you can import into eclipse.